Updated on Jan 4, 2023 by Kripal Thapa

 |3||University of Edinburgh|

-Known as the ‘Great White North, Canada is one of the most sought-after destinations for PGDM in Supply Chain Management programmes in the world:
+Known as the ‘Great White North, Canada is one of the most sought after destinations for MA Communication programmes in the world:

 |1||University of Toronto|